Salmonella Infections

 |---|---|---|

-| Percentage of infant participants 6 weeks of age with solicited systemic events | During 7 days after the third study intervention administration occurring at Day 232 in the Booster phase | The solicited systemic events are fever, irritability/fussiness, loss of appetite, drowsiness, and vomiting.
-Fever is defined as axillary temperature \>= 38.0 °C/100.4 degrees °F |
+| Number of infant participants 6 weeks of age with solicited systemic events | During 7 days after the third study intervention administration occurring at Day 232 | The solicited systemic events are fever, irritability/fussiness, loss of appetite, drowsiness, and vomiting.
+Fever is defined as axillary temperature \>= 38.0 °C/100.4 degrees °F. |

-| Number of infant participants 6 weeks of age with unsolicited AEs | During 28 days after the third study intervention administration occurring at Day 232 in the Booster phase | An unsolicited AE is any AE reported in addition to those solicited during the clinical study.
-Also, any 'solicited' symptom with onset outside the specified period of follow-up for solicited symptoms will be reported as an unsolicited adverse event. |
+| Number of infant participants 6 weeks of age with unsolicited AEs | During 28 days after the third study intervention administration occurring at Day 232 | — |

-| Percentage of infant participants 6 weeks of age with SAEs | From 28 days after the second study intervention administration (Day 85) up to end of study participation (Day 400) | An SAE is defined as any untoward medical occurrence that results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in disability/incapacity or any other situation based on appropriate medical or scientific judgement. |
+| Number of infant participants 6 weeks of age with SAEs | From 28 days after the second study intervention administration (Day 85) up to end of study participation (Day 400) | — |

-| Percentage of infant participants 6 weeks of age with adverse events (AEs) leading to withdrawal from the study or discontinuation of study intervention | From 28 days after the second study intervention administration (Day 85) up to end of study participation (Day 400) | An AE is any untoward medical occurrence (an unfavorable /unintended sign - including an abnormal laboratory finding), symptom, or disease (new or exacerbated) in a clinical study participant that is temporally associated with the study intervention.
-The AE may or may not be considered related to the study intervention.
-Any AEs that lead to discontinuation of study intervention and/or the study are considered under this outcome measure. |
+| Number of infant participants 6 weeks of age with adverse events (AEs) leading to withdrawal from the study or withholding further study intervention administration | From 28 days after the second study intervention administration (Day 85) up to end of study participation (Day 400) | — |

-| Percentage of infant participants 6 weeks of age with deviations from reference ranges or baseline values for hematological, renal, and hepatic panel test results | At Day 239 (7 days after the study intervention administration) in the Booster phase | Clinically significant abnormal laboratory findings are those which are not associated with an underlying disease, unless judged by the investigator to be more severe than expected for the participant's condition. |
+| Number of infant participants 6 weeks of age with deviations from reference ranges or baseline values for hematological, renal, and hepatic panel test results | At Day 239 (7 days after the study intervention administration) | — |

 | Anti-invasive nontyphoidal Salmonella (iNTS) serotype specific immunoglobulin G (IgG) geometric mean concentrations (GMCs) in adult participants 18-50 years of age | At Days 1 and 57 (before each study intervention administration) and at Days 29 and 85 (28 days after each study intervention administration) | Anti-S. Typhimurium OAg total IgG and anti-S. Enteritidis OAg total IgG GMCs are assessed. |